mlmnz/cloudMA/README.md

 My cloud deployment.

 The main objective of this project was how I learned Terraform.
-Before, I only used Docker with the run command, but to learn how to automate everything, I first learned to write a docker-compose, and in order to create resources in GCP from Terraform I had to stop using the UI and switch to using the API.
+Before, I only used Docker with the run command, but to learn how to automate everything, first I learned to write a docker-compose, and in order to create resources in GCP from Terraform I had to stop using the UI and switch to using the API.

+Why do I use GPC instead of AWS?
+I started my tests with public clouds years ago and didn't take advantage of the potential to learn and use the test of both clouds (12 months of AWS is a great opportunity to learn, I used it twice).
-I use GCP because the free tier allows me to use various resources like instances, IoT, some storages and NoSQL DB.
+I use GCP because the free tier after testing allows me to use various resources like instances, IoT, some storages, and NoSQL DB (AWS also has free resources but less).
 That allows me to learn without having to spend a fortune.

 In summary, in order to automate my cloud testing lab, I had to learn: